Xinglab/lr2rmats/README.md

    **A**: No limit on sample size.
 As long as one sample has matched long & short-read data, it can be provided to lr2gtf.

-2. **Q**: How to specify directory of output and intermediate files?
+2. **Q**: How to specify the directory of output and intermediate files?
    **A**: Use `snakemake` argument `--directory`(`-d`) to specify working directory.
 Note that when working directory is set, all the relative path in configuration file will use it as origin.
 Or, you could just use absolute path instead.

 3. **Q**: How to specify single-end short-read data in configuration file?